-The February 2014 edition of the Bradley Stoke Journal magazine will be dropping on doormats this weekend.
+The February 2015 edition of the Bradley Stoke Journal magazine has been dropping on doormats this weekend.

 Interested in advertising in Bradley Stoke’s only MONTHLY news magazine?
 Call our sales team on 01454 300 400 to find out how we can give your business MONTHLY exposure for less than you are paying in an annual or quarterly publication.

-This month’s magazine is being delivered to a record 9,250 homes in Bradley Stoke and Little Stoke.
+This month’s magazine is being delivered to 9,500 homes in Bradley Stoke, Little Stoke and Stoke Lodge.
+Total print run: 10,100.

 Last 5 posts in Bradley Stoke Journal